 Helpful related articles:

-It really doesn't matter which brand of sticks you use or how good the grade of the wood is; if you have not spent time developing your technique, then you are more likely to break sticks.
+If you have not spent time developing your technique, then you are more likely to break sticks.
 This is true regardless of which brand of sticks you use or the quality of the design and build.
-If you are holding your drum sticks too tight (using the so called "death grip"), you will break them often.
-As you will discover in the Drum Ambition videos, holding the stick in a relaxed but controlled way contributes to dynamic playing, speed, power and endurance - all byproducts of control that are developed over time.
-Our Special Feature video on grip shows you how to hold the sticks to build good technique, and ensure the optimum life of your drum sticks.
+If you are holding your drum sticks too tight (using the so-called death grip), you will break them often.
+As you will discover in our videos, holding the stick in a relaxed but controlled way contributes to dynamic playing, speed, power, and endurance.
+These are all byproducts of control that are developed over time.
+This introductory video on grip shows you how to hold the sticks to build good technique and ensure your drum sticks' optimum life.

 Many beginner drummers, who may still be developing their technique, often break their sticks when striking crash cymbals.
-Even when you have developed good grip technique, if you are striking your cymbals in a direct downward motion, you are causing stress on the sticks, the cymbals, and your wrist.
-In Drum Ambition Lesson 4 (available to our subscribers), we show you how to safely and musically strike your cymbals using a "glancing movement", otherwise known as a "glancing blow".
+Even when you have developed a good grip technique, you are causing stress on the sticks, cymbals, and wrist if you are striking your cymbals in a direct downward motion.
+In our videos, we show you how to safely and musically strike your cymbals using a glancing movement.
 This is the motion of striking your cymbal from right to left (or left to right in certain situations) in a downward motion, taking the pressure off the stick and cymbal.
-Not only will you preserve your sticks when doing this, you will also spare your cymbals from cracks, and your wrists from potential injury.
+Not only will you preserve your sticks when doing this, but you will also spare your cymbals from cracks and your wrists from potential injury.
 Our subscribers can see this demonstrated in Module 1, Lesson 4.

-Even when you have good technique and an appropriate stick weight, there are certain aspects of playing the drums that naturally fatigue the stick.
-For example, if you are regularly playing rim-shots then the main body of your stick is being subjected to more wear and tear, and it is common to see fraying and shredding.
-If you are playing on the edge of your hi hats with the shoulder (taper) of your stick for a heavier sound, then again, this will cause more stress then if you were playing with the tip of the stick on the top of the hi hat cymbal.
-Given as you will want both of these musical options, then stick fatigue is going to be inevitable over time.
+Even when you have good technique and an appropriate stick weight, certain aspects of playing the drums naturally fatigue the stick.
+For example, if you are regularly playing rim-shots, your stick's main body is being subjected to more wear and tear, and it is common to see fraying and shredding.
+If you are playing on the edge of your hi-hats with the shoulder of your stick, this will cause more stress than if you were playing with the tip of the stick on the top of the hi-hat cymbal.
+Given that you will want both of these musical options, stick fatigue will be inevitable over time.

-It's always a good idea to take a look at your sticks before your start playing, to make sure that there are no visible signs of damage, and to make sure that the tips have not been chipped.
-The latter can lead to inadvertently "pitting" your drum heads, and then the repair costs can start to escalate.
-(Pitted heads can affect the sound, and eventually lead to a stress failure such as a tear or split).
-If you are using plastic tips, (as opposed to wood tips) this is particularly important.
+It's always a good idea to take a look at your sticks before your start playing, make sure that there are no visible signs of damage, and ensure that the tips have not been chipped.
+The latter can lead to inadvertently pitting your drum heads, and the replacement costs can start to escalate.
+Pitted heads can affect the sound and eventually lead to a stress failure such as a tear or split.
+If you are using drum sticks with plastic tips, this is important.
 If these tips fail and detach from your stick, you will be hitting your drum heads with a sharp end, which is damaging and costly.